kuzzleio/documentation/src/sdk-reference/cpp/1/protocol/remove-all-listeners/index.md

 ---
 layout: sdk.html.hbs
 title: removeAllListeners
-description: Remove a listener to an event
+description: Removes all listeners from an event
 ---

 # removeAllListeners

-Removes all listeners of an Event type.
+Removes all listeners from an event.

 ## Signature